spring-attic/spring-xd-samples/storm-product-analytics-example/README.md

 ## Overview

 This is a Spring XD implementation of a [Storm Product Analytics Example](https://github.com/storm-book/examples-ch06-real-life-app).
-This example is documented in [Getting Started with Storm](http://ifeve.com/wp-content/uploads/2014/03/Getting-Started-With-Storm-Jonathan-Leibiusky-Gabriel-E_1276.pdf).
-The example uses a node.js application to track user product page hits and uses Redis to store and retrieve results.
-This example works the Storm example web app and requires the web app, Redis Spring XD (single node), and the Spring XD shell to be running.
+This example is documented in [Getting Started with Storm](http://www.amazon.com/Getting-Started-Storm-Jonathan-Leibiusky/dp/1449324010).
+The example in Chapter 6 uses a node.js application to track user product page hits and uses Redis to store and retrieve results.
+The Storm topology processes the page hits in real time and produces some statistics cross-referencing product categories associated with other product pages to which the user has also navigated.

+This implementation of the example works with the Storm example's original web app and requires that componenent as well as a Redis serve,  Spring XD (single node), and the Spring XD shell to be running.

 This project includes the following XD custom modules: